Mornington Secondary College: History

 Mornington Secondary College was established in 1993 as a dual-campus institution after a merger of Mornington Technical School and Mornington High School.
 The latter institution opened in 1956 in a temporary location, before moving to a new building on the corner of Nepean Highway and Wilsons Road the next year.
 In 1999, the two campuses were consolidated into the old Mornington Technical School; the old Mornington High School site, which by then was the junior campus, was closed and its buildings were then demolished.

 Extracurricular activities and athletics

 The school offers Hands On Learning, The Victoria Police Youth Corp and Drum Corp, and many other extra-curricular programs to its students.

 This particular college is well known for its sports swimming team, which is currently ranked at number 2 on the Australian leader boards.
-It also was the only state school in victoria to compete in the state inter-school athletics competition.
+It was also the only state school in Victoria to compete in the state inter-school athletics competition.